modeset/-deprecated-utensils/WIP.md

 - Jasmine rice loading fixtures from app instead of `/spec/javascripts/fixtures`
-- Need to figure out a way for the Directional tests to be more stable when there are other failures
+- Need to figure out a way for the Directional tests to be more stable when there are other failures, or within smaller windows (see demo)

 ## Utensils Roadmap
 - Indicator